Stand Up Guys: Plot

 Doc picks up his old friend Val from prison.
 At Doc's apartment, while Val is in the bathroom, Doc approaches him with a gun but does nothing.
 They go for coffee, and Val says that he wants to "party".
 They go to a brothel, but Val cannot perform, so Doc and Val break into a pharmacy and steal several bottles of drugs.
 Val takes a lot of medication for erectile dysfunction, and he has sex with a prostitute named Oxana, after which they go to a nightclub, while Val takes some of the other drugs to get a buzz.
 Val passes out in the car and Doc again considers killing him, but instead takes him to the hospital.

-They see Nurse Nina Hirsch, the daughter of their old friend Richard, who tells them that he lives in a retirement home.
+They see nurse Nina Hirsch, the daughter of their old friend and getaway driver Richard, who tells them that he lives in a retirement home.
 Thereafter, they go to a local diner, where Val correctly guesses that Doc is hired to kill him.
 Doc says that he has been given until 10 a.m. to do the job, or else he will be killed as well.
-Outside, they steal a car and pick up Richard Hirsch, who had once been their getaway driver.
-Hirsch takes the wheel and goes into a highway chase with the police.
-When Hirsch desires his first threesome, the men return to the brothel to fulfill his wish, although he feels guilty about it despite being a widower.
+Outside, they steal a car and pick up Richard, who takes the wheel and goes into a highway chase with the police.
+When Richard desires his first threesome, the men return to the brothel to fulfill his wish, although he feels guilty about it despite being a widower.

-After they leave, Val, Doc and Hirsch find a naked woman in the car's trunk named Sylvia, who was kidnapped and raped by a group of men, and tells them where they are.
+After they leave, Val, Doc and Richard find a naked woman in the car's trunk named Sylvia, who was kidnapped and raped by a group of men, and tells them where they are.
 Val and Doc go inside and subdue the kidnappers.
 After tying everyone up, Sylvia comes in with a baseball bat for her revenge.